 2. Wake your partner instead of the phone doing it

 As soon as you wake up, you want your phone.
 Do you want to see the WhatsApp messages you’ve got?
-Well, if you do not want your gadget to overpower the love you have for your partner, then wake him/her up yourself with some tea/coffee and not the phone alarm or the alarm clock.
+Well, if you do not want your gadget to overpower the love you have for your partner, then wake him/her with some tea/coffee and not the phone alarm or the alarm clock.

 It is indeed annoying if your partner is on the phone all day and to start the morning with the phone is even worse.
 Just keep it away and have a proper conversation over tea and coffee before you reach for the phone.